 It seems that when school starts, birthday party season does also around here.
 My daughter has already received multiple party invitations, which I view with mixed emotions.
-On one hand, I’m thrilled that she’ll enjoy a few hours of diversion with her little friends.
+On one hand, I’m thrilled that she’ll enjoy a few hours of diversion with her friends.
 We had no parties at all during the summer.
-On the other hand, I don’t like how most birthday parties are planned and executed with such a ‘disposable’ mentality.
+On the other hand, I don’t like how most birthday parties are planned and executed with such a ‘consumerism’ mentality.
+It is all about the gifts and the decoration and the disposable items.
 The amount of waste generated by a typical birthday party disturbs me because I feel it sends the wrong message to our kids.

-It all starts with the gifts.
+For example, the gifts.
 Most parents don't want to spend big dollars on high-quality items for a kid they barely know, so it is mostly anything can get wrapped in costly non-recyclable paper and handed over.
-No offense, but some of these gifts are cheap, Chinese-made plastic toys that often break within hours of opening.
-Eventually they get pitched in the garbage, since recycling won’t take them, or stored pointlessly because it feels so wrong to throw away a brand-new present.
+Get real, some of these gifts are cheap plastic toys that often break within hours of opening.
+Eventually they get pitched in the garbage (since recycling won’t take them) or stored pointlessly because it feels so wrong to throw away a brand-new present.
 At the end of the gift-opening ritual is a flurry of non-recyclable packaging, mountains of torn tissue paper, shredded wrapping paper, and crushed bags, not to mention the cardboard and plastic packaging that all the toys come in, pile up high.

-And then, the waste follows us home in the form of loot bags.
-There is candy that I must confiscate, since my son would eat it all, and our jovial post-party mood is usually destroyed by a tantrum at that point.
-There are also cute little toys from the dollar store, but they fall apart so quickly that my son is heartbroken.
-For weeks after, I find bits and pieces of non-functioning plastic motorcycles and action figurines that end up in the garbage.
+And then, the waste follows the guests home in the form of loot bags.
+There is candy that I wouldn't dare to give to my daughter, there are also cute little toys from the dollar store that end up in the garbage.